NekoDrone/atelier/README.md

 `atelier` is my personal neovim config.

-Intended to be used as an input to a flake, or by (eventually) running the following via nix:
+You can use it as an input to a flake, or by running the following:

 ```sh
 nix run github:NekoDrone/nvim